 The disadvantages are defined as follows:

-- The distribution of the customer orders to the sub-orders is not always optimally feasible due to the warehouse structure.
+- The distribution of customer orders to the sub-orders is not always optimally feasible due to the warehouse structure.

 - High technical effort in merging the parallel orders.

-Comparable picking methods
+Comparable picking processes

 For comparison, read about the other picking methods: